cloudera/terraform-provider-cdp/docs/resources/datahub_azure_cluster.md

 - `crn` (String) The CRN of the cluster.
 - `id` (String) The ID of this resource.
 - `status` (String) The last known state of the cluster

+<a id="nestedatt--destroy_options"></a>
+### Nested Schema for `destroy_options`

+Optional:

+- `force_delete_cluster` (Boolean) An indicator that will take place once the cluster termination will be performed.
+If it is true, that means if something would go sideways during termination, the operation will proceed, however in such a case no notification would come thus it is advisable to check the cloud provider if there are no leftover resources once the destroy is finished.

 <a id="nestedatt--instance_group"></a>
 ### Nested Schema for `instance_group`